SyneRBI/SIRF-SuperBuild/docker/README.md

 Run any of the above commands without arguments for help.

-For example, to host multiple servers on one machine, simply:
+For example, to host multiple Jupyter servers in one container, simply:
 ```
-./sirf-compose-server-multi up -d sirf  # start 10 servers
+./sirf-compose-server-multi up -d sirf  # start 10 jupyter servers
 ./sirf-compose-server-multi ps # print out exposed ports
-./sirf-compose-server-multi stop  # stop all servers
+./sirf-compose-server-multi stop  # stop and remove the container
 ```

+Note that the `devel/SIRF-Exercises*` shared folders created in the above steps will persist across container (and indeed host) restarts.

 ### Links